 This wine, Estancia Pinot Noir 2011, comes from Pinnacles Ranches in Monterey County, California.
 Alcohol content of Estancia Pinot Noir is 13.5% by volume according to the bottle.

-Per the Estancia web site, their Monterey based winery lets them give similar detail and attention as they do to their California estate vineyards.
+According to Estancia, their Monterey based winery lets them give similar detail and attention as they do to their California estate vineyards.

 Open top fermenters are used along with small basket presses to create the handcrafted artisan Estancia Pinot Noir.